← All posts

 If your team lives in Microsoft 365: Start with Copilot Studio.
 You can deploy useful AI agents in days, not months, without needing a development team.

-If you are building custom AI applications on Azure: Azure AI Foundry gives you the control, evaluation tooling and compliance posture that production systems require.
+If you are building custom AI applications on Azure: Microsoft Foundry gives you the control, evaluation tooling and compliance posture that production systems require.
 Use it alongside Copilot Studio for the best of both worlds.

 If your infrastructure is on AWS: Bedrock is the natural choice.
 Its multi-model flexibility and deep AWS integration make it the most pragmatic path for teams already invested in the AWS ecosystem.